 Choose the one that represents the objective of this ad campaign.

-If you pay attention on the previous picture, we have green & red events.
+If you pay attention to the previous picture, we have green & red events.

 - Green means that the event is active and has been triggered recently.